alefore/weblog/immutable-avl-trees.md

            / \
           G   B

-At this point, the tree at x is an AVL tree (by construction) but the tree at q may not be: the difference between the depth(F) and the depth of the tree at x may be 2 (but, since the original tree at q was AVL, this difference will never be larger than 2).
-However, in this case, we simply need to do a rotation (to turn the tree with head 2 into an AVL tree), and recurse upwards, applying the same operation until we reach the head, effectively applied a logarithmic number of rotations in the worst case.
+At this point, the tree at `x` is an AVL tree (by construction) but the tree at `q` may not be: the difference between `depth(F)` and the depth of the tree at `x` may be 2 (but, since the original tree at `q` was AVL, this difference will never be larger than 2).
+However, in this case, we simply do a rotation (to turn the tree with head `q` into an AVL tree), and recurse upwards, applying the same operation until we reach the head, effectively applied a logarithmic number of rotations in the worst case.

 #### logn Complexity is Fine